athulsasi/MinStack/README.md

 # MinStack
-Here I've implemented solution for the below "min stack" question using std::vector.
+Here I've implemented solution for the below "min stack" question using std::vector as a simple console application.
 All the operations work with a time complexity O(1).
+It has been successfully tested for operations like push, pop, top, min etc.
+(the test results are displayed on the console)

 [Question]
 Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.